TurboYFP

 - Emission wavelength is ideally positioned between those of green and red fluorescent proteins

 TurboYFP is an enhanced variant of the yellow fluorescent protein PhiYFP from jellyfish Phialidium sp.
 [Shagin et al., 2004].
-Possessing superbright yellow fluorescence with emission maximum at 538 nm, TurboYFP is ideally positioned between green and red fluorescent proteins, allowing easy separation of these fluorescent markers by flow cytometry using common channels of detection and a single laser excitation line.
+It possesses superbright yellow fluorescence with emission maximum at 538 nm and is ideally positioned between green and red fluorescent proteins, allowing easy separation from these markers by flow cytometry using common channels of detection and a single laser excitation line.
 Compared with Phi-Yellow proteins, TurboYFP matures faster in mammalian cells.

 Main properties